 - Write Dean's comment from the Parallel Lines film on the board "No harm done, right".
-What do the students think about this comment?
-Now move the focus back to the On a Journey case study with Xander and his friends. - Working in pairs or individually, ask students to consider each character in the On a Journey case study and create an impact map for each of them: - a. using the case study outcome - b. using the alternative outcome i.e. if Switched On decisions had been made - They could consider the following: - the direct, immediate effect on that character - the longer-term effect on that character - any potential future effects - the effects on anyone directly connected to them (e.g. family, friends) - anyone indirectly connected to them (e.g. work colleagues, other relatives, people they pass in the street, neighbours, teachers etc.) - any impact in relation to the character's future e.g. hospitalisation, on-going treatment, trauma, mental health struggles etc.
+What do the students think about this comment? - Working in pairs or individually, ask students to consider each character in the film (Dean, Ashley and the train driver) and create an impact map for each of them: - a. using the case study outcome - b. using the alternative outcome i.e. if Switched On decisions had been made - They could consider the following: - the direct, immediate effect on that character - the longer-term effect on that character - any potential future effects - the effects on anyone directly connected to them (e.g. family, friends) - anyone indirectly connected to them (e.g. work colleagues, other relatives, people they pass in the street, neighbours, teachers etc.) - any impact in relation to the character's future e.g. hospitalisation, on-going treatment, trauma, mental health struggles etc.